kemitchell/writing.kemitchell.com/_drafts/Unsustainability-at-Scale.md

 we know hurt some parts and concepts of our community, and advantage others.
 We keep ourselves happy and busy, confidently entrenching what we feel we've got down, instead of facing down what we don't.
+That can make the problem harder, not easier, to solve.

 I have been my own small part of the problem, for all the right reasons.
 I'd like to talk about that problem, and